Roave/infection-static-analysis-plugin/README.md

 ### Configuration

-The `roave-infection-static-analysis-plugin` binary accepts only one argument that is `--psalm-config`.
+The `roave-infection-static-analysis-plugin` binary accepts all of `infection` flags and arguments, and an additional `--psalm-config` argument.

 Using `--psalm-config`, you can specify the psalm configuration file to use when analysing generated mutation, or the directory containing the psalm configuration file: